yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-If you want to continue using CAS SSO as an authentication system, you must download the corresponding module from Liferay Marketplace.
+If you want to continue using CAS SSO as an authentication system, you must download the corresponding app from Liferay Marketplace.

 #### Why was this change made?

-This is part of an on-going effort to consolidate SSO support and increased focus on open standards.
+This is part of an ongoing effort to consolidate SSO support and increase focus on open standards.

 ---------------------------------------